Spring Garden Revival

 Hanover Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading projects in Hanover often require permits when moving more than 50–100 cubic yards of soil or altering grades beyond specified heights.
-Site plan submissions must include existing and proposed contours, drainage calculations, and may undergo engineering review for complex work.
-Zoning compliance is essential, with typical maximum slopes of 33% (3:1 ratio), setback maintenance, and lot coverage limits.
+Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
+Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
 Homeowners’ association (HOA) guidelines may also apply.
-Inspection procedures involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion upon satisfactory review.
+Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion upon satisfactory review.

 Hanover Building and Inspectional Services